readium/lcp-specs/readium-lcp-draft.md

 ## 3.8.
 Signing the license: the `signature` object

 As described in [5.
 Signature and Public Key Infrastructure](#signature-and-public-key-infrastructure), the License Document includes a digital signature to validate that it has not been altered.
-The License Document <b>MUST</b> include information about the signature using the `signature` object.
-The `signature` object <b>MUST</b> include the following fields:
+The License Document <b class="rfc">must</b> include information about the signature using the `signature` object.
+The `signature` object <b class="rfc">must</b> include the following fields:

 <table class="table-bordered large">
   <tr>